Various

 1. Various commands various-cmds

 :redr :redraw :redr[aw][!]
 Redraws pending screen updates now, or the entire screen if "!" is included.
-To CLEAR the screen use :mode or CTRL-L. Useful to update the screen during a script or function (or a mapping if 'lazyredraw' set).
+To CLEAR the screen use :mode or CTRL-L. It can be used to redraw the screen in a script or function (or a mapping if 'lazyredraw' is set).
+See also nvim__redraw().

 :map CTRL-V <BS> CTRL-V <Del>